-Preheat the oven to 180C/gas 4.
+Preheat the oven to 180°C/350°F/gas 4.
 Put the spinach and a drizzle of olive oil in a large pan over a low heat.
-Add the nutmeg, season with salt and pepper, cover and leave to sweat.
+Add the nutmeg, season with sea salt and black pepper, cover and leave to sweat.
 Help the kids to stir it occasionally until the spinach has cooked down.
 Place in a bowl and set to one side to cool a little.

 Have the kids squeeze the moisture out of the spinach into the bowl.
 Place the spinach on a board so you can chop it up.
-Return the spinach to the liquid in the bowl and get the kids to stir in the ricotta, beaten egg and parmesan.
-Season to taste.
+Return the spinach to the liquid in the bowl.

 Beat the egg and grate 2 teaspoons of Parmesan cheese.
 Get the kids to stir the ricotta, egg and Parmesan into the spinach.
 Season to taste.

 Sit a piping bag in a jug, fold its edges over the rim, then spoon in the spinach mixture.
 Have the kids help pipe the mixture into the cannelloni tubes and lay them in a 20cm x 25cm oven dish.